PeachyDB-Inc/PeachyDB/Deployment/Tool1-CreateServerStack.md

 - The above command will create a server stack in the us-west-2a region (as set in the environment variable on the monitor instance).
 - We are utilizing i3.2xlarge instances, total count is 3 and all 3 are co-ordinator nodes.
 We are utilizing Spot Instances in this example.
 - Please wait for the command to finish execution, do not Ctrl-C it (hitting Ctrl-C will not cancel the command, it has already been submitted to AWS, wait a little for the command to complete), it might take a few minutes to create the stack
-- keep an eye on the CloudFormation Console, if it is taking too long most likely its because SpotInstances are not available, the above command can be tried without Spot Instances.
+- Keep an eye on the CloudFormation Console, if it is taking too long most likely its because SpotInstances are not available, the above command can be tried without Spot Instances.
 - The Stack created has delete protection enabled to prevent accidental deletion, which has to be explicitly disabled if one were to delete the stack from the AWS console instead of the provided scripts.